mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Katagiri Roshi:** Mm-hmm.
 Sure.

-So not separated, you know, deluded of floor and purity of the floor are the same.
-But it's not same, they are not the same, they are different.
+Not separated, you know; deluded of floor and purity of the floor are the same.
+But it's not same; they are not the same, they are different.
 But they are not different.
 That is called oneness.
-That's why if you study Buddhism, always, one is all, all is one – what do you mean?
+That's why if you study Buddhism, always, “one is all, all is one” – what do you mean?
 And form is emptiness, emptiness is form.
 They are not separate, but if you say it in words, there is a separation.

 So I don't know how to say it.
-But constantly we have to say it.
-So Nagarjuna always [says], “Everything is emptiness.”
+But constantly we have to say it, so Nagarjuna always [says], “Everything is emptiness.”
 Yes, but emptiness is emptiness.
 And then next, emptiness of emptiness *is* emptiness.
 Constantly, we have to say.
 So forever you have to argue; forever you have to say, where is the salvation?
 “Where is the salvation” means where is peace?

 Can you see the limitation of human knowledge?

-**Question:** Well, it sounds to me like you're pointing out the limitation of knowledge, but in referring me beyond knowledge.
+**Questioner:** Well, it sounds to me like you're pointing out the limitation of knowledge, but in referring me beyond knowledge.
 So I appreciate that.
 But you seem to also just be ignoring the sense of knowledge and any usefulness of that.

 **Katagiri Roshi:** No, not...

-**Question:** And you seem to be refusing to answer my question...
+**Questioner:** And you seem to be refusing to answer my question...

 **Katagiri Roshi:** No, not ignoring, but I think you should know the *limitation* of knowledge.
 If you see the limitation of knowledge, [that] is simultaneously great power and strength which makes your life *turn*.
 So the realization of the limitation of knowledge is simultaneously... no limitation.
 Free from knowledge.
 So not separate.

 That's why what we can talk about is knowledge, which is limited.
-I cannot talk about no limitation of knowledge, no.

-So if I talk about no limitation of knowledge, it is already *[unintelligible]*.
+I cannot talk about no limitation of knowledge.
+No. If I talk about no limitation of knowledge, it is already [limitation].
 So I cannot say.

-But that is important, because it exists with me, so I have to live there because I want to be saved, I want to be peaceful.
+But that is important, because it exists with me, so I have to live there, because I want to be saved, I want to be peaceful.
 That is a peaceful word.
 So very naturally, how can I live?

 So salvation is necessary for us.
 Peace, harmony, is necessary for us.

-So that's why Buddhist psychology and *Abhidharma* [...] constantly talk about human consciousness.
+That's why Buddhist psychology and *Abhidharma* [...] constantly talk about human consciousness.
 Do you understand?

 And finally, Buddhism, *Abhidharma kosha* [talks about] about not talking about no limitation of knowledge.
-They are talking about the complete limitation, perfect limitation of knowledge, you know? *End* of the knowledge.
-Very in detail.
-And then, Abhidharma [says] you have to go *beyond* this one, okay?
+They are talking about the complete limitation, perfect limitation of knowledge, you know? *End* of the knowledge, very in detail.
+And then, *Abhidharma* [says] you have to go *beyond* this one, okay?

 So how can you go beyond this one?
-This is expressed in the word called negative. *No*.
+This is expressed in the word called *negative*. *No*.
 No ultimate nature of existence; something like that.
 That's it.

 But that *no idea of no limitation* is already limited.
-So what we can do in, according to our explanation, we have to go through and through, you have to go through that limitation of knowledge.
+So what we can do is, according to our explanation, we have to go through and through, you have to go through that limitation of knowledge.
 And then you realize it.
 At that time, your life is completely turned at a hundred and eighty degrees.

 That is salvation.
 But when we are not enlightened, how can we attain enlightenment?
 That is so-called practice, that's why the buddhas and ancestors put you in the practice.
 But we don't believe this is the practice of salvation; we don't believe it.

 So I'm not [ignoring].
-But I always taste how limited how limited knowledge is, how the knowledge and the human speculation, human cognition is limited.
+But I always taste how limited knowledge is, how knowledge and human speculation, human cognition is limited.
 Emotionally and intellectually.
-We have to understand it.
+We have to understand [this].

 **Question:** Hojo-san?
 You say, taking care of the floor as buddha, that sounds like it's coming from very much the *delusional* side.
 Because to say, take care of the floor, immediately there is a separation between...